 Step 2.
 Installing LAMP Stack on Ubuntu.

 Before starting this tutorial, the LAMP server must be installed on your server.
-You can find our LEMP Installation guide here.
+You can find our LAMP Installation guide here.

 Step 3.
 Installing phpMyAdmin on Ubuntu 22.04.